aldabbasy/FinalAPI/README.md

 ## To get started right away:
 * clone this project to your local machine
 * add your config to `.env` file
+* create a virtualend by running `python -m venv env`
 * activate the virtualenv by running `.\env\Scripts\activate`
 * install all project dependencies with `pip install -r requirements.txt`
 * start the development server with `flask run`